quipucords/quipucords-ui/CONTRIBUTING.md

 #### Cycle for updating NPMs
 Our schedule for updating NPMs
-- dependabot running once a week on low level packages that require only testing confirmation to pass
+- dependabot running once a month on low level packages that require only testing confirmation to pass
 - 1x a month: running our aggregated dependency update script for all low level packages that require only testing confirmation
   - `$ yarn build:deps`
 - 1x a month: running updates on NPMs that require additional visual confirmation, this includes...